 - The way the patient’s body reacts to the medication.

-Antidepressants help patients manage their depression, but the wrong dosage can lead to several side effects.
+Antidepressants help patients manage their depression, but the wrong dosage can lead to several side effects which may lead to life-threatening situations.

 - Increased heart rate and blood pressure.